 How to Find Your Brand’s Tone of Voice

 Finding your tone of voice starts with understanding who your audience is and choosing the right language to reach them.
-The next step is to identify your brand’s values you should keep in mind when creating content and communicating to your readers.
+The next step is to identify your brand’s values, which you should keep in mind when creating content and communicating with your readers.

-With these elements defined, you can establish clear tone of voice guidelines to ensure that the tone comes through in every communication your brand sends out.
+Defining these elements can help you establish clear tone of voice guidelines, which your team can rely on as they create the communication your brand sends out.
 As team members become more familiar with the guidelines and how to use the brand’s preferred tone, it becomes easier to create new content that falls in line with this vision.

 Let’s now start with your brand’s audience research.